MattCrutchley/cards/README.md

 Requirements: Docker, Cocker Compose

+(these requirements can be installed by running the dockerinstall.sh script in the cards/scripts folder)

-The applicaiton can be deployed using docekr compose with the following command from the root of the project:
+The applicaiton can be deployed using docker compose with the following command from the root of the project:

 ```docker-compose up -d```